School of Biological Sciences

 The Francisco J. Ayala School of Biological Sciences is a premier center of biological education and research.
 Multidisciplinary research and academic opportunities exist in the areas of health-related issues such as cancer and infectious diseases, developmental biology and genetics, environmental and evolutionary studies, mechanisms of gene expression, neurodegeneration, learning and memory disorders, structural biology, stem cell therapies, and science education.

-With 3,142 undergraduates and 277 graduate students, the Ayala School is one of the largest academic units at UCI.
+With 3,100 undergraduates and nearly 300 graduate students, the Ayala School is one of the largest academic units at UCI.
 The school has four departments: Developmental & Cell Biology, Ecology & Evolutionary Biology, Molecular Biology & Biochemistry, and Neurobiology & Behavior.

 The Ayala School offers bachelor's degrees in biological sciences, biochemistry & molecular biology, biology education, developmental & cell biology, ecology & evolutionary biology, exercise sciences, genetics, human biology, microbiology & immunology, and neurobiology, as well as master's degrees in biotechnology, biotechnology management, and biological sciences & educational media design.
 It also offers doctorates in ecology & evolutionary biology, cellular molecular biosciences, mathematical, computational & systems biology, neurobiology & behavior, and interdepartmental neurosciences.

 Dean Frank LaFerla

 Frank M. LaFerla is the Hana and Francisco J. Ayala Dean of the Ayala School of Biological Sciences.
 He is a Chancellor's Professor and the former chair of the Department of Neurobiology & Behavior.
 In his 20 years at UCI, he has served in numerous leadership roles, including as associate director and now director of UCI MIND (Institute for Memory Impairments and Neurological Disorders), a research center internationally acclaimed for its work on disorders of the brain.